diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 2/04 - MongoDB - Aggregate and indexing.md

 ### STEP 1

-Looking for an object in the collection which is not indexed.
+In our first step we will simulate looking for an "user object" using 2 search criterias (`id` and `city`) in the collection which is not indexed.

-In this example we have a really large array (40k objects), that is going to serve as a mock DB collection.
+In this example we have a really large array (40k objects :open_mouth: ), that serves as a mock/example of a database collection `users` .

-If we try to search through all of the 40k users in order to find the last user with `id: 39999` and `city: "Los Angeles"`, there is a probability that we will have to traverse the entire collection/array.
+If we try to search through all of the 40k users in order to find the last user with `id: 39999` and `city: "Los Angeles"`, there is a probability that we will have to traverse the entire collection (array in our case).

-Let's create a function that does this search and time it's performance.
+Let's create a function that does this search and let's time it's performance.

 ##### `index.js`